 Life is like a labyrinth.
-I began my journey as an artist and designer more than 30 years ago when I made kimonos in Kyoto, Japan, using rōketsu-zome, a wax resist dyeing technique, on silk for the intricate and beautiful designs.
-As I moved to the US, my art and design took on different media, starting in floral design in the 90’s and progressing to interior design and graphic design during the past decade.
-It wasn’t until a few years ago that my creative spirit finally found its true home as a ceramic artist.
+I began my journey as an artist and designer more than 30 years ago when I made kimonos in Kyoto, Japan using rōketsu-zome, a wax resist dyeing technique, on silk, for the intricate and beautiful designs.
+When I moved to the US, my art and design took on a new form, starting in floral design in the 90’s and progressing to interior design and graphic design during the past decade.
+It wasn’t until a few years ago that my creative spirit finally found its true home in ceramic art.

 During my first few years in the US, I traveled frequently through the Southwest and found an instant connection with the artistry of the Native Americans of that region.
-Their simple geometric designs have a timeless quality that transcends cultures and calls to a deeper spiritualism.
-The influence of this art can be seen in my basket series.
+Their simple geometric designs used in pottery and handwoven baskets have a timeless quality that transcends cultures and calls to a deeper spiritualism.
+The influence of this art can be seen in my “Basket Series”.

-More recently, I have been drawn to the geometry of circles.
+I have always been drawn to the geometry of circles.
 Many of my newer designs incorporate circles into my work.
-This is something that I have been having a lot of fun experimenting with.
+This is something that I have been having a lot of fun with lately, experimenting with different glaze combinations.
 It also, as labyrinths often do, folds my creative path back onto the wax resist method I had originally used on silk and now use to create designs on clay.

 ICAN 2018 Juried Show at NCECA 52nd NCECA (National Council on Education for the Ceramic Arts) conference, Pittsburgh, PA.
 Juried by Forrest Gard.
 March 14–16th, 2018 https://ceramicartsnetwork.org/ican/juried-show/